 Get nuggets of inspiration and love on dating, self-worth and body appreciation (plus a gift from me to you!).
 Just enter your email below!

 Corinne graduated cum laude from Boston University’s Sargent College of Health and Rehabilitation Sciences with a Bachelor of Science in Nutritional Sciences and completed her dietetic training at Tufts Medical Center in Boston, Massachusetts.
-Corinne received a Masters of Science in Nutrition from the Friedman School of Nutrition Science and Policy at Tufts University in Boston, Massachusetts.
+She received a Masters of Science in Nutrition from the Friedman School of Nutrition Science and Policy at Tufts University in Boston, Massachusetts.
 Further professional coach training was through the completion of Wellcoaches Core Coach Training Program.
-Adding to her unique background, Corinne completed a 200-hour Yoga Teacher Training through h3 Yoga in Marin County and is a Registered Yoga Teacher through Yoga Alliance.
+Adding to her unique background, Corinne completed a 200-hour Yoga Teacher Training through h3 Yoga in Marin County, California.

-Today, Corinne resides right outside the Golden Gate with her future hubby, dogs and cat.
+Today, Corinne resides right outside the Golden Gate with her husband, dogs and cat.